Jordan Peele: The Thin Line Between Comedy & Horror

 “There’s a line between satire and bullying,” said Peele.
 “We won’t go for something that feels so mean, the funny can’t overcome it.
 ‘White Person Hoodie’ is a good example of a sketch I was nervous about.
 It’s really about something [the shooting of unarmed Florida teen Trayvon Martin].
 When we showed it, the audience was tense.
 When they went wild at the reveal, I was like, “‘Thank god.'”

-Now Peele has taken that strategy and used it in his directorial debut of a horror film called Get Out.
-The movie, which he also wrote and produced.
+The 40-year-old Peele first took that strategy and used it in his directorial debut of a horror film, Get Out.
+Now, he’s done it again with his newest horror flick, Us.